Adapting Behaviour via Intrinsic Reward: A Survey and Empirical Study: Problem Formulation

 \section{Problem Formulation}

-In this section we formalize a testbed for comparing intrinsic reward using a state-less prediction task and independent learners.
+In this section we formalize a testbed for comparing intrinsic reward using a stateless prediction task and independent learners.
 This formalism is meant to simplify the study of balancing the needs of many learners to facilitate comprehensive comparisons.

 We formalize our multiple-prediction learning setting as a collection of independent, online supervised learning tasks.
-On each discrete time step $t=1,2,3,...$, the {\em behavior agent} selects one action $i \in \{1,\ldots, N\}$, corresponding to task $i$, causing a target signal to be sampled from an (unknown) target distribution, $\target_{t,i} \sim \thetai$, where $\targetr_{t,i}$ denotes the random variable with distribution $\thetai$.
+On each discrete time step $t=1,2,3,...$, the {\em behavior agent} selects an action $A_t \in \{1,\ldots, N\}$ corresponding to task $i \in \{1,\ldots, N\}$\footnote{To clearly separate the action selected by the agent and the prediction task, we use $A_t$ to denote the action selected at time $t$ and $i$ to denote prediction task. $A_t$ is uppercase to indicate it is a random variable, with lowercase $a$ corresponding to an actual action selected.
+In our setting, taking action $a$ corresponds to observing data for task $i$, and so there is an equivalence between the actions and tasks.
+More generally, such as in the full reinforcement learning setting, this is not the case; for extensions on this work, it is useful to clearly delineate between actions and prediction tasks.}, causing a target signal to be sampled from an (unknown) target distribution, $\target_{t,i} \sim \thetai$, where $\targetr_{t,i}$ denotes the random variable with distribution $\thetai$.
 This distribution $\thetai$ is indexed by time to reflect that it can change on each time step; this enables a wide range of different target distribution to be considered, to model this non-stationary, multi-prediction learning setting.
 We provide the definition we use in this work later in this section, in Equation \eqref{drift}.

 Associated with each prediction task is a simple {\em prediction learner} that maintains a real-valued vector of weights $w_{t,i}$, to produce an estimate, $\that_{t,i}\in\mathbb{R}$, of the expected value of the target, $\that_{t,i} \approx \mathbb{E}[\targetr_{t,i}]$.
-On a step where action $i$ is selected, $w_{t,i}$ could be updated using any standard learning algorithm.
+On a step where task $i$ is selected, $w_{t,i}$ could be updated using any standard learning algorithm.
 In this work, we use a 1-dimensional weight vector, and so the update is a simple delta-rule (least-mean-squares (LMS) learners):